n3nx/template/VENDORING.md

 "Given a version number MAJOR.MINOR.PATCH, increment the:

-1. **MAJOR** version when you make incompatible API changes,
+1. **MAJOR** version when you make incompatible API changes.
-2. **MINOR** version when you add functionality in a backwards-compatible manner, and
+2. **MINOR** version when you add functionality in a backwards-compatible manner.
 3. **PATCH** version when you make backwards-compatible bug fixes.

 Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format."

-## Vendoring cadence
+## Vendoring Cadence

-In order to avoid huge vendoring changes, it is recommended to have a regular cadence for vendoring updates. e.g. monthly.
+In order to avoid huge vendoring changes, it is recommended to have a regular cadence for vendoring updates, e.g., monthly.